Modeling Concepts

 Relationship between ModelingToolkit and NetworkDynamics

-In a nutshell, ModelingToolkit models are symbolic models, i.e. they consist of symbolic equations which are not yet "compiled" for use as a numeric model.
+In a nutshell, ModelingToolkit models are symbolic models; i.e., they consist of symbolic equations which are not yet "compiled" for use as a numeric model.
 The modeling in MTK is very flexible and similar to the Modelica language.
 What we need in the end is models in the structure defined in the equations above.
-For that, we need the MTK Models to have a specific structure.
-Then we can use the Bus
+For that, we need the MTK models to have a specific structure.
+Then we can use the compile_bus

 function to compile the MTK models and create EdgeModel